huseyineergin/stremio-compose-template/README.md

 When using PostgreSQL for AIOStreams’ database, set `POSTGRES_PASSWORD`, `POSTGRES_USER`, and `POSTGRES_DB`.

+> **Note:** When NOT using PostgreSQL for AIOStreams’ database, comment out the PostgreSQL related entries in `apps/aiostreams/compose.yaml`.

-6. Set the following values in the `.env` file in the `apps/authelia` folder:
+6. Set the following values in the `apps/authelia/.env` file:
 - `REDIS_PASSWORD`
 - `POSTGRES_PASSWORD`
 - `POSTGRES_USER`
 - `POSTGRES_DB`

-7. Define the users in the `users.yaml` file in the `apps/authelia/config` folder:
+8. Define the users in the `apps/authelia/config/users.yaml` file:
 ```yaml
 users:
   john.doe: